Beginner Fish That Destroy Tanks - 7 Species to Avoid for New Aquarists

 Marine Biology Reality:

 Maroon clownfish are significantly more aggressive than other clownfish species commonly kept in aquariums.
-Unlike the peaceful Amphiprion ocellaris featured in popular media, Premnas biaculeatus develops pronounced cheek spines and exhibits extreme territorial behavior as they mature.
+Unlike the peaceful Amphiprion ocellaris featured in popular media, Amphiprion biaculeatus develops pronounced cheek spines and exhibits extreme territorial behavior as they mature.

 Experience-Based Backing: Long-term aquarists consistently observe that maroon clownfish are the largest and most aggressive species in the clownfish family.
 Their cheek spines can inflict serious injuries on tank mates, and mature specimens often claim large territories that they defend aggressively against all intruders.